by Frederick Pohl

 Free energy and robot labour means that future Britain should be a paradise for everyone.
 In fact, it has become an insane looking-glass world of oppressive consumerism.
 Whilst the rich one percent can enjoy simple, fulfilling lives, the poor majority are forced to constantly consume new furniture, cars, clothes and more, their houses crammed with goods and servant robots.
 Downtrodden junior executive Morrey and his wife Edwina are typical suburban prisoners of this life, until Morrey has had enough.
 He steals prototype “satisfaction circuits” from work and illegally modifies his home robots to become twenty four hour super-consumers on his behalf.
 In a world where ration avoidance is a crime, how long before his deception is discovered?

 The scale of this episode, with a large cast of humans and robots apparently gave the production team quite a few headaches.
-The robots, all men in one-piece overalls with robot heads, are a simple design but effective, their mechnical caste system is indicated by the amount of detail in their faces, a neat bit of visual storytelling.
+The robots, all men in one-piece overalls with robot heads, are a simple design but effective, their mechanical caste system is indicated by the amount of detail in their faces, a neat bit of visual storytelling.
 Peter Sasdy directs it all cleverly, using some interesting overhead shots to emphasise the claustrophobia of Morrey and Edwina’s goods packed home.

 Stark is excellent in as the everyman hero, quietly seething as a procession of house robots move around him in an early sequence.
 Later on he keeps our sympathies as he becomes a secret revolutionary and grows in confidence.
-Sam Kydd is equally good as the cheerful cockney burglar Fred.
+British film legend Sam Kydd is equally good as the cheerful cockney burglar Fred.
 He puts items into other people’s houses rather than taking them out.
 Anne Lawson performs well as Morrey’s frustrated wife Edwina, although her character is basically a foil for him.

 PS.
 So ends series one of Out of the Unknown and I think it has been fascinating so far.
-Certainly more pluses and minuses and I love the respect with which the team have been approaching the genre.
+Certainly more pluses than minuses and I love the respect with which the team have been approaching the genre.
 Here is my ranking of the existing episodes so far:

 - Thirteen to Centaurus